s-gehring/feedback-vertex-set/README.md

 # NewGraph

 I finished working on the branch NewGraph and merged everything into master.
-The algorithm should work now.
+The algorithm should ~~work now~~ be fixed to actually work.
 Boost is still necessary, because the graph structure needs flat_set, hash and property_map... or needed that at some point in development and were forgotten.
 Who cares?